ChechuM/ChechuM/README.md

 ### Hi there 👋
-Who am I?

-In a few words:
-I'm a Full Stack Developer with experience working on NodeJS, React, JavaScript, Redux, SQL, and Express among other technologies in the sector.
+I'm Cecilia, a Full Stack Developer with experience working on NodeJS, React, JavaScript, Redux, SQL, and Express among other technologies in the sector.
 I also have a solid background in Health Care working in hospitals and health centres as a Biochemist.

 I'm passionate about nature in general and the human body in particular.
 My dream job would be to be part of a biomedical engineering company that helps develop new devices and technologies for improving health.